ash0080/gun.doc.cn/Running-a-GUN-Server-(v0.3.x).md

 The good news: gun comes bundled with a server plugin when downloaded from [`npm`](https://npmjs.com/package/gun).
 Setting up a simple Node.js server is just a few lines of Javascript code.

+> If you want to skip all this, you can use [`gun-server`](https://www.npmjs.com/package/gun-server) on npm.
+It'll get you up and running fast.

 If you don't have the npm version of gun installed, you can run this in your terminal:

 ```bash